IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 reindexIndices.py
 +++++++++++++++++

+.. attention:: This script is currently not supported, a future release of CSM BDS will have a script matching this description.

 A tool for performing in place reindexing of an elasticsearch index.

 .. warning:: This script should only be used to reindex a handful of indices at a time as